DDMAL/jSymbolic2/README.md

 - If the user does not specify a configuration settings file at runtime, then jSymboic will look for a default one in the same folder as the jSymbolic.jar file, and with the file name jSymbolicDefaultConfigs.txt.
-If no such file exists, or if it is not a valid jSymbolic configuration settings file, then the jSymbolic will simply run with hard -coded default settings.
+If no such file exists, or if it is not a valid jSymbolic configuration settings file, then jSymbolic will simply run with hard-coded default settings.
 - All file or directory paths specified in command line arguments must either be absolute or relative to the directory containing the jSymbolic.jar file.
 - Any errors that occur during batch processing of multiple files will be logged to the